 To achieve the economic transformation and aspiration included in its Development Vision 2050, Zanzibar has opened doors to both foreign and domestic investors to acquire land for investment activities.

-The two main island of the archipelago os Zanzibar covers a land area of about 2,654 km2, of which 1,666 km2 in the largest and man island, Unguja, and 988 km2 in Pemba.
+The two main islands of the archipelago of Zanzibar cover a land area of about 2,654 km2, of which 1,666 km2 in the largest and main island, Unguja, and 988 km2 in Pemba.

 Land and Legal Framework

 The Land Tenure Act 1992 provides that all land within the islands of Zanzibar occupied or unoccupied is public land administered by the Minister responsible for land affairs on behalf of the President.